 We just wrapped up an SEO project for one of our clients, Patrick Kitchin of Kitchin Legal.
 We learned a lot during the process of working with him, so we invited him to provide us with a guest post on a topic that is near and dear to our hearts: remote workers.
 This blog covers work within the US, but the ethics questions at the bottom are essential for all businesses.
-As a Certified B Corp, we believe that treating workers fairly is central to doing business for good.
-Read on to find out how laws like AB 5 apply to you.
+As a Certified B Corp, we believe treating workers fairly is central to doing business for good.
+Read on to find out how laws like AB 5 and working with independent contractors apply to you.

 Working with Independent Contractors in California

 Below, we’ll answer all your questions about working with independent contractors.